What Is a Merit Increase and Why Does It Matter?

 A merit-based pay increase is a great way to boost employee morale.
 It can increase employee satisfaction too.
 In one study, 87% of employee respondents reported that meaningful recognition impacts their job satisfaction.
 It also improves their engagement and productivity.

-When employees are recognized for their contributions, and they are recognized in a way they appreciate with an increase in their pay, they are more likely to do their best every day.
+When employees are recognized for their contributions as top performers, and they are recognized in a way they appreciate with an increase in their pay, they are more likely to do their best every day.
 It also has the potential to create a culture of achievement.
 Employees know that if they show up and do their best, they will be rewarded for their efforts.

 Retain talent